 Emphasis of essay abstracts on pedagogical issues

 Since volumes in the Options series are dedicated to teaching, the abstracts should center on pedagogical issues.
 Not every essay needs to focus on practical classroom techniques, but whatever subject is covered in an essay, the essay should make explicit how it will apply to the needs of teachers in preparing and teaching classes and the needs of students in learning.
 Typical pedagogical topics include how to shape a syllabus or unit on the volume’s subject, ways to engage students in difficult or unfamiliar materials, helping students gain necessary background and context for the volume’s subject, classroom techniques, addressing the needs of different kinds of students in different kinds of institutions, and (if applicable) teaching the volume’s text(s) in translation.

 Evaluation of prospectus by the staff and by the Publications Committee

 The prospectus will first be read by staff members, who may require revision.
 Then, it is sent to outside readers.
 Editors will be able to respond to the readers’ comments before the Publications Committee sees the prospectus.

-If the staff feels the prospectus is ready, the Publications Committee will evaluate it and review what topics the volume plans to cover and how the editors envision the whole project in the light of the essay abstracts they have included.
+If the staff feels the prospectus is ready, the Publications Committee will evaluate it and review what topics the volume plans to cover and how the editor(s) envisions the whole project in the light of the essay abstracts included.
 The committee may request the dropping of essays or the inclusion of new ones as well as revisions to the abstracts or the introductory section.
 The committee may approve the prospectus, approve it with required changes, ask that it be revised and resubmitted, or reject it and decline to develop the volume any further.

-Editors are reminded not to invite contributors to submit their essays until the prospectus and annotated table of contents have been approved by the Publications Committee.
+Editors are reminded not to invite contributors to submit their essays until the prospectus has been approved by the Publications Committee.

 Policy on previously published essays